Alternate title: JS dev shocked to learn Rust is indeed a low-level language

 and Option<T>

-File system can crash.
+File systems can crash.
 Type conversion may fail, and not all char

 can convert to an integer.
 JS/TS doesn’t care whether that happens; it’s up to you to wrap it with a try/catch